filvan/GDPR_navigator_2/README.md

 ## Repository structure

 - **GDPR_map**, an Excel file listing the GDPR articles, together with some useful info about them
+- **Screenshot.png**, a screenshot of a portion of GDPR_map.xlsx
 - **main.py**, a Python file containing the source code
 - **matrix.txt**, a txt file resulting from the set up of the adjacency matrix that represents the graph
 - **README.md**, this Markdown file

 ## GDPR_map

-This file "mas" the GDPR corpus on a single sheet (_Cartel1_) with 794 rows and 6 columns.
+This file "map" the GDPR corpus on a single sheet (_Cartel1_) with 794 rows and 6 columns.

 ![A screenshot of a portion of GDPR_map.xlsx](Screenshot.png "GDPR_map")